-No. Having a BAC of less than .04% is not proof that a driver was not impaired.
+No. Having a BAC of less than .04% is not proof that you were not impaired.

-California’s DUI laws prohibit people from driving if they are not able to drive safely due to any amount of alcohol and/or drugs in their system).11
+California’s DUI laws prohibit driving if you are not able to drive safely due to any amount of alcohol and/or drugs in your system).11

-DUI penalties for ride-sharing drivers under Vehicle Code 23152(e) are the same as for “regular” DUIs.
+DUI penalties for Uber/Lyft/ride-sharing drivers under Vehicle Code 23152(e) are the same as for “regular” DUI.
 A first DUI offense is a California misdemeanor that can be punished by: